-CREDIT RISK ORGANISATIONAL STRUCTURE
+CREDIT ORGANISATION STRUCTURE

 Our risk governance framework operates along three lines of defense.
-Our first line of defense lies with business risk.
-Business risk management has appropriate supervisory controls and review processes in place designed to identify control weaknesses and inadequate processes.
-Our second line of defense is formed by the control functions, which are independent from the business and report directly to the CEO.
-Control functions provide independent oversight of risks, including setting risk limits and protecting against non-compliance with applicable laws and regulations.
-Credit Risk reside under this second line of defence.
+Our first line of defense lies with the Front Office and PWM Credit functions which report into the local CEO and the latter also reports into the Global PWM Credit Head.
+The initiation and review of credits, documentation and covenant monitoring falls under the purview of PWM Credit.
+Our second line of defense is formed by Credit Risk Management Team, which is independent from the business and has a reporting line into the Asia Head of Risk, who reports to the Asia Chief Risk Officer.
+The Credit Risk Management team does sample testing, stress testing, shortfall and excess monitoring, portfolio concentration and large limit monitoring and protection against non-compliance with applicable laws and regulations.
+The Credit Risk Assessment team reviews all credits which fall outside of the purview of the local credit authority.
+The team also has approving authority for specific credits, along with the first line of defense.
 Our third line of defense, Internal Audit (IA), reports to the Audit Committee of the Board of Directors and evaluates the overall effectiveness of governance, risk management and the control environment, including the assessment of how the first and second lines of defense meet their objectives.